Beijing Olympics 24-hour countdown begins

 The Opening Ceremony is scheduled to take place at 8p.m.
 Friday Beijing Time (1200GMT) in the National Stadium, dubbed “Bird’s nest”.

-Events including women’s hockey, freestyle skiing and mixed doubles curling are already underway.
+Events including women’s hokey, freestyle skiing and mixed doubles curling are already underway.

 The Beijing Olympic organizer said only selected spectators will be allowed to attend events, and Olympic athletes, officials, staff and journalists are required to stay within a bubble that keeps them from contact with the general public.